 ⭐ Bet Types

 If you are new to sports betting, straight bets are the way to go.
 They are not the only types of bets you can make, though; you can place same game parlays, player and team prop bets, as well as futures and teasers.
-When Arkansas sports betting sites launch, you’ll be able to see the odds and alternate lines each of them provides.
+You can check the odds and alternative lines from each of the sportsbooks.

 ⭐ AR Sports Betting Timeline

-Arkansas sports betting is currently only legal at retail sportsbooks.
-However, Arkansas will most likely join the ranks of online betting states during the first months of 2022.
-While the journey here was quite long, Arkansas residents can soon place mobile sports bets from the comforts of their homes.
+Arkansas sports betting is now legal at retail sportsbooks and online, joining the ranks of online betting states during the first months of 2022.
+While the journey here was quite long, Arkansas residents can now place mobile sports bets from the comforts of their homes.

 Arkansas Sports Betting FAQs